kellylj/CS-180-Project-4/README.md

 ## Importing File Instructions
 The instructions for importing quizzes from a file can be found in `ImportExample.txt`.
 If you would like to see an example of a file formatted properly to be imported, view `TestImport.txt`.

+## Javadoc Information
+We have included Javadocs alongside our code which can be found in `/doc`.
+These javadocs include each of our classes, with documentation regarding what each class does and what many of the methods in each class also do.

+This documentation can be very useful for getting an overview of how certain parts of the code (such as the User Interface Menu System) are structured.

 # Classes Summary

 ## Main Class